 Last Updated : 24 October 2014.
 There comes a time in everyone’s life when they experience a pain in their throat when they swallow.
 This is because it is fairly common for your throat to hurt when you swallow if you have a common cold or the flu.
 However, there may be times when you experience pain in your throat when you swallow and you are certain you do not have the flu or a cold.
 These are instances where you would ask yourself the following question: My throat hurts when I swallow.
 But Why?

 Throat Pain Diagnosis

 I have taken the liberty to post some common throat pain symptoms people experience and what the possible reasons are for the pain.
-There are really over 44 reasons, but below are 4 of the most common ones.
+There are really over 44 reasons for why you could find you self saying my “throat hurts when i swallow”, but below are 4 of the most common ones.

 We highlight the potential 44 reasons further down and hope it’s helpful…

 1) I just woke up and it hurts so bad to swallow, how can I lessen the pain?

 This is more common than you think and the cause is usually dry air in your house.
 We cover an article about dry throat and how to fix the dry air in your by using a humidifier or natural means such as boiling hot water with salt next to your bed.
 Make sure to check out the article here.
 But it is now morning, so start boiling some water and make yourself an organic mint or peppermint tea with honey.
 This will soothe the pain until you fix the moisture in your air.

 2) I have a dull pain in my throat every time I swallow?

 This can be several things.
 Does the dull pain become sharper the more you swallow?
 If so please see situation #3.
 If it is a consistent dull pain but not sharp stabbing, then you may have tonsillitis, or simply a dry throat that was distressed, wait 24 hours and drink lots of water.

 3) I have a sharp cutting or stabbing pain in my throat, I can’t eat or drink without pain?